-If you are the victim of a Sexual Assault, the University's first priority is to help you take steps to address your safety; medical needs and emotional well-being.
-You are encouraged to take the following actions regardless of whether you have made a decision about whether to pursue criminal or University disciplinary charges.
+If you are the victim of sexual misconduct, the University's first priority is your safety, medical needs, and emotional well-being.
+Please seek help and assistance immediately regardless of whether you have decided to report to legal authorities or to University officials.

-(1) Ensure Your Physical Safety.
+(A) Ensure Your Physical Safety.

-You may seek help from local law enforcement agencies, or by contacting the Coker University's Office of Campus Safety.
-The Coker University Office of Campus Safety can assist you with contacting local law enforcement and can help you obtain transportation to the local law enforcement office.
+For immediate help from local law enforcement agencies or emergency services dial 911 or contact the University's Office of Campus Safety, 311 East Carolina Avenue, Hartsville, South Carolina, telephone: 843-383-8140.
+The University's Office of Campus Safety can assist you with contacting local law enforcement and can help you obtain transportation to the local law enforcement office.
 Security personnel are on duty 24 hours a day, seven days a week.

-You may also apply at the Darlington County Courthouse (1 Public Square, Darlington, S.C.
-29540) for an Injunction for Protection (a protective order), Monday through Friday, 8:30 a.m. until 5:00 p.m.
+You may apply at the Darlington County Courthouse (1 Public Square, Darlington, South Carolina, 29540) for an Injunction for Protection (a protective order), Monday through Friday, 8:30 a.m. until 5:00 p.m.
+Information regarding an Injunction for Protection is available at www.darcosc.com.
 You may apply for emergency protection after hours with the Darlington County Sheriff's Department.
-Information on obtaining an Injunction for Protection is available at http://www.darcosc.com.
-Injunctions for Protection are enforced by the court system.

-(2) Seek Medical Assistance and Treatment.
+(B) Seek Medical Assistance and Treatment.

-Local options for medical care include Coker University Health Services and Carolina Pines Regional Medical Center.
-It is crucial that you obtain medical attention as soon as possible after a sexual assault to determine the possibilities of physical injury, to prevent or treat sexually transmitted diseases (such as HIV), and to prevent pregnancy.
+Medical care is available on campus at Coker University Health Services, 843-383-8141, healthservices@coker.edu.
+In the local Hartsville community, Carolina Pines Regional Medical Center ("Medical Center") provides medical services.
+The Medical Center is located at 1304 West Bobo Newsom Highway, Hartsville, South Carolina.
+Contact the Medical Center by telephone at 843-339-2100.
+Obtain medical attention as soon as possible after a sexual assault to: (1) obtain treatment for any physical injury; (2) to prevent or obtain treatment for sexually transmitted disease(s); and (3) prevent pregnancy.
 Medical facilities can also screen for the presence of sedative drugs such as Rohypnol or GHB (date-rape drugs).

-If you choose to have an evidence collection kit (or "rape kit") completed, it is important to do so within 72 hours.
-Even if you have not decided to file charges, it is advisable to have the evidence collection kit completed so that you can preserve the options of obtaining an Injunction for Protection and filing charges at a later date.
-Carolina Pines Regional Hospital administers evidence collection kits.
-Individuals may go directly to Carolina Pines Hospital or may be referred to the hospital by Coker University Health Services.

-In order to best preserve evidence for an evidence collection kit, you should avoid showering, bathing, going to the bathroom or brushing your teeth before the kit is completed.
-You should also wear (or take with you in a paper-not plastic-bag) to the hospital the same clothing that you were wearing during the assault.
-An evidence collection kit can still be completed even if you have showered or bathed.
+If you want an evidence collection kit ("rape kit") completed, you must act within 72 hours of an assault.
+Even if you have not decided to file criminal charges or a complaint to a University official, it is advisable to have the evidence collection kit completed in order to preserve the options of obtaining an Injunction for Protection and/or filing charges at a later date.
+The Medical Center administers evidence collection kits.
+Individuals may go directly to the Medical Center or get a referral to the Medical Center from Coker University Health Services.
+To best preserve evidence for an evidence collection kit, do not shower, bathe, go to the bathroom, or brush your teeth before the kit is completed.
+However, be advised that an evidence collection kit may still be completed even after you shower, bathe, use bathroom facilities, and/ or brush your teeth.
+Finally, for purposes of obtaining an evidence collection kit, wear (or take with you in a paper - not plastic - bag) the same clothing to the Medical Center that you were wearing during the assault.

-You may be accompanied to the hospital by a friend or other support person.
-At the hospital, a physician will briefly screen you, and a forensic nurse trained in evidence collection procedures will conduct the examination, collecting hair, fluid and tissue samples.
-When obtaining an evidence collection kit, you have the option of filing an official police report immediately or have a "Jane Doe kit" collected, which allows the evidence to remain anonymous until you choose to make an official police report.
+A friend or other support person may accompany you to the Medical Center.
+At the Medical Center, a physician will briefly screen you.
+A forensic nurse, trained in evidence collection procedures, will conduct an examination and collect hair, fluid, and tissue samples.
+If you obtain an evidence collection kit, you will have the option of filing a police report immediately or having a "Jane Doe" kit collected.
+A "Jane Doe" kit preserves the evidence but allows it to remain anonymous until you choose to make a police report.

-(3) Obtain Emotional Support
+(C) Obtain Emotional Support and Assistance.